FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 ## Overview

-This guide shows you how to create a simple lambda manually and programmatically, and how to test it with unit and integration tests.
+This guide shows you how to create a simple lambda manually, update it programmatically, and test it with unit and integration tests.
 You can familiarize yourself with lambdas by reading the [FusionAuth lambda documentation](/docs/v1/tech/lambdas).

 - [Prerequisites](#prerequisites)
   - [Lambda Limitations](#lambda-limitations)